NATO Enhanced Forward Presence: 2024

+2025

+On August 26, 2025, it was announced that Canada would be extending the mission into 2029.
+The extension will see the number of Canadian soldiers increase to 2,600.

 Czech Republic

 The Czech Republic provides a mortar platoon of 55 soldiers.

 Denmark

 In April 2022, the first part of a force consisting of about 750 Danish soldiers, along with armoured vehicles, arrived in Latvia.

 Italy

 Italy will provide an Italian Army mechanized Infantry company with Freccia and Dardo infantry fighting vehicles.
 Recently the Italian Army has reinforced its presence with 8 Ariete main battle tanks.